argraur/argraur/README.md

 ## Hey there 👋, I'm Arseniy!

+**Looking for summer internship in Saint-Petersburg- or Moscow-based companies**

 **I am an amateur Android Engineer and Kotlin Android Developer!**

 Also I am **XDA Recognized Developer**